City of Wakefield: Economy

 The district is mainly made out of old coal-mining towns, although other industries include wool, chemicals, machine tools, glass and other forms of manufacturing.
 Horbury is something of an anomaly in having had an iron works.
 When Margaret Thatcher came to power in 1979 there were 21 pits in the district.
 By the time the 1984 Strike began this had decreased to 15, however it still had more collieries than any other district in the country.
-At the time of privatisation in November 1994, only two remained: the Prince of Wales at Pontefract, which closed in 2002, and Kellingley at Knottingley which closed in 2015 ending the industry that once dominated the district.
+At the time of privatization in November 1994, only two remained: the Prince of Wales at Pontefract, which closed in 2002, and Kellingley at Knottingley which closed in 2015 ending the industry that once dominated the district.
 Most of the district's pits had been very hardline during the 1984 strike.

 History

 The former Borough of Wakefield was raised to city status by letters patent in 1888.
 It became a county borough in 1913, taking it out of the jurisdiction of the West Riding County Council.
 The present boundaries were set in 1974 by the Local Government Act 1972, when the County Borough of Wakefield merged with the West Riding municipal boroughs of Castleford, Ossett and Pontefract, the urban districts of Featherstone, Hemsworth, Horbury, Knottingley, Normanton and Stanley, along with Wakefield Rural District and parts of Hemsworth Rural District and Osgoldcross Rural District.
 The new metropolitan district's city status was reconfirmed by letters patent in 1974.
 The Council's headquarters is County Hall, originally built for the West Riding County Council and acquired by Wakefield in 1989.